EXCLUSIVE-Carmike Cinemas explores sale -sources

 Carmike has approached some of its competitors in recent months in the United States and abroad to discuss a potential deal, the people said.
 There is no certainty that this process will result in a sale of the company, the people added.

-Carmike shares jumped as much as 12.5 percent on the news and were trading up 11 percent at $34.45 in early afternoon trading in New York on Friday.
-At the day's highs, the stock reached its highest level since August.
+Carmike shares jumped as much as 12.5 percent on the news and were trading up 9.8 percent at $34.06 in early morning trading in New York on Friday.

 The sources asked not to be identified because the sale process is confidential.